syafilm/foreign-exchange-currency/README.md

 # foreign-exchange-currency
   Simple Foreign Exchange Currency based on this api https://api.exchangeratesapi.io/latest?base=USD
    # Setup docker
-   Before you run this you have to install setup docker in your local computer
+   Before you run this you have to setup docker in your local computer
    # Run locally
    Build the image container